A new report has found evidence that a gold mine in Central America, now in the process of being closed, may leave a bitter legacy.

 Unfortunately, neither the Honduran government nor Goldcorp has demonstrated much reliability in keeping the water supply safe.
 Honduran authorities, upon discovering the low pH levels, improperly chose not to publicize the information or take action against Goldcorp.
 The information was made public only through the efforts of researchers from Newcastle University in the UK, who worked with aid organizations to prepare the report.
 Goldcorp, for its part, has not committed to a monitoring or remediation plan to assure the safety of the water supply after it leaves.
 In fact, Goldcorp has never publicly admitted that the San Martin mine has caused any pollution at all.

-The story of the San Martin mine is another example of the staggering human costs associated with unethical gold mining.
+The story of the San Martin mine is another example of the staggering human and environmental costs associated with unethical gold mining.
 Brilliant Earth recently blogged about the link between gold mining in the Democratic Republic of Congo and the civil conflict in that country—a conflict that has claimed 5 million lives.
-Significant change is clearly needed in the way gold is mined.
-Brilliant Earth supports efforts to establish international certification systems for fair trade gold and uses recycled precious metals in every piece of jewelry.
+Significant change is needed in the way gold is mined.
+Brilliant Earth supports efforts to establish an international certification system for fair trade gold and uses recycled precious metals in every piece of jewelry.